ivadomed/lumbar-classification-rsna-challenge-2024/README.md

 # Performing inference

 To perform inference you need to download the model.
-Then you have to preprocess your data (they need to be following the [BIDS](https://bids.neuroimaging.io/index.html) convention) by following the instructions [here](preprocessing/README.md).
+Then you have to preprocess your data (they need to be following the [BIDS](https://bids.neuroimaging.io/index.html) convention) by following the instructions in the [preprocessing](preprocessing/README.md) folder.
 Then you can perform inference following the instructions in the [ResNet_inference](ResNet_inference/README.md) folder.

 # Running the code on the challenge data